google/shell-encryption/README.md

 arbitrary-depth homomorphic encryption (provided sufficiently large parameters are set).
 RLWE is also believed to be secure in the face of quantum computers.

-This library is designed to be compact and readable.
-The library includes just 1500 lines of heavily-commented source (700 lines of source, 600 lines of comments and 200 blank lines) and 900 lines of unit tests.

 We intend this project to be both a useful experimental library and a comprehensible tool for learning about and extending RLWE.